 The Parent-School Association conducts fundraiser to assist with the operation of the school and enhance our school community.
 Information about fundraising activities is typically communicated to parents directly from the PSA and through the school website.
+While there are no fundraising requirements at St. Denis-St. Columba School, we encourage families to participate in these opportunities.

-Fire Drills
+Fire, Emergency and Lockdown Drills

-Fire drills are held at least 12 times a year under the mandates of the State Education Law.
-Students are expected to move quickly, quietly, and in an orderly fashion to an area of safety.
-It is essential that when the fire signal is given, everyone obeys and clears the building by the prescribed route as quickly as possible.
-Students are not permitted to talk during a fire drill and must remain outside or in a designated area until a signal is given to return inside.
+Fire, emergency and lockdown drills at regular intervals are required by the law and are an important safety precaution.
+It is essential that when the fire signal is given, everyone obeys promptly and clears the building by the prescribed route as quickly as possible.
+Students are not permitted to talk during a fire drill and are to remain outside the building until a signal is given to return inside.
+Teachers will direct the students.
+For other emergency drills (e.g. lockdown drills), students are expected to remain quiet and follow teacher directions.
+Fire drills and emergency/lockdown drills may take place on any day and at any time regardless of weather conditions.